- visionOS Overview

 What you're looking at will let you select and manipulate objects that are both close to you and far from you, and Apple does anticipate scenarios where you might want to use larger gestures to control objects that are right in front of you.
 You can reach out and use your fingertips to interact with an object.
 For example, if you have a Safari window right in front of you, you can reach your hand out and scroll from there rather than using your fingers in your lap.

 There is also an air typing feature that is designed to let you type on a full virtual keyboard.
 There is no tactile feedback, with Apple instead focusing on visual feedback when a key is "pressed."
+The virtual keyboard experience has been described as a "complete write-off" that does not work well.
+Some reviewers have said that it's fine, while others have expressed frustration with how difficult it is to type quickly.

 Though visionOS is meant to be controlled with hand gestures and eye movements, it does support Bluetooth mice, keyboards, and trackpads, along with game controllers for playing games.